Basil (Ocimum basilicum) is a versatile herb commonly used in cooking.

 Basil plants need well-draining, nutrient-rich soil to thrive.

-If they are grown in potting soil that’s too dense or doesn’t have enough nutrients, their leaves can turn yellow.
+If they are grown in potting soil that’s too dense or doesn’t have enough nutrients, their leaves can become yellow.

-The best way to avoid this issue is to use a high-quality potting mix for Basil plants.
+The best way to avoid this issue is to use a high-quality potting mix for Basil.

-You can also add some organic matter to the soil to improve its drainage and nutrient content.
+You can add some organic matter to the soil to improve drainage and nutrient content.

 How to Manage Issues with Potting Soil

-If your plant is grown in potting soil that’s too dense or doesn’t have enough nutrients, repot the plant in a high-quality potting mix.
+If your Basil is grown in potting soil that’s too dense or doesn’t have enough nutrients, repot the plant in a high-quality potting mix.

-Basil plants need well-draining, nutrient-rich soil to thrive, so provide them with the best growing conditions possible.
+Basil needs well-draining, nutrient-rich soil to thrive, so provide them with the best growing conditions possible.

 11. Overcrowding